 In the case of CRCC, the interposition mechanism chosen is novation, in such a way that the original trade, when accepted by the CCP, is extinguished and two new transactions are created, one between one of the counterparties and the CCP, and the other between the other counterparty and the CCP.
 For the acceptance of transactions CRCC has established arrangements with the Colombian Stock Exchange (Bolsa de Valores de Colombia S.A. - BVC S.A.), Derivex S.A., Set-Icap FX S.A., Tradition Colombia S.A. and the Central Bank.
-The transactions that it clears and settles as a central counterparty are the following: a) exchange-traded (standardized) derivatives with underlying assets such as securities, exchange rate (TRM) and electricity, traded and recorded on the BVC S.A. and on Derivex S.A.; b) over the counter derivatives (OTC) with underlying assets such as the TRM and the Bank Reference Indicator (IBR) traded or registered on Set-Icap FX S.A., Tradition Colombia S.A. and on the Central Bank's Trading Venue for the creation of the IBR; c) securities lending operations1 traded on the BVC S.A. and on the Electronic Trading System (SEN) managed by the Central Bank; and, d) spot purchase/sale transactions, temporary transfer of securities transactions (TTVs)2 and repurchase/resell agreements or repo transactions on1 equity securities executed in the BVC S.A.
+The transactions that it clears and settles as a central counterparty are the following: a) exchange-traded (standardized) derivatives with underlying assets such as securities, exchange rate (TRM) and electricity, traded and recorded on the BVC S.A. and on Derivex S.A.; b) over the counter derivatives (OTC) with underlying assets such as the TRM and the Bank Reference Indicator (IBR) traded or registered on Set-Icap FX S.A., Tradition Colombia S.A. and on the Central Bank's Trading Venue for the creation of the IBR; c) sell/buyback and buy/sell back on government bonds 1 traded on the BVC S.A. and on the Electronic Trading System (SEN) managed by the Central Bank, Securities Lending of Government Bonds by the Ministry of Finance; and, d) spot purchase/sale transactions, temporary transfer of securities transactions (TTVs)2. repurchase/resell agreements or repo transactions on 1 equity securities executed in the BVC S.A and USD spot buy/sell transactions.